WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 __Separate chaining__ (aka __chaining__) allows many items to exist at the same location in the hash table.
 When a hash collision happens, the item does not do probing and instead is placed in the proper slot.
+This is the easiest resolution, but devotes a considerable amount of memory to pointers.
+This is space that could be used to make the table larger and the 'lists' smaller.

 When we search for an item, we use the hash function to generate the slot where it should be.
 Each slot has a collection so we use a searching